AttorneyOnline/tsuserver3/README.md

         * **CM**
             - Only CM (case-maker, look at /cm for more info) or moderators can add, edit or remove evidence.
         * **HiddenCM**
-            - Same as CM, but every evidence have his "owner's position" that can be changed by CM or moderator, what means that only one side can see it (except for 'all').
-After presenting evidence once his position changing to 'all'.
-Possible positions: 'def', 'pro', 'wit', 'jud', 'pos' (means that no one can see this evidence), 'all' (means that everyone can see this evidence).
+            - Same as CM, but every evidence has a preset "owner's position" which can be set by a CM or moderator, such that only one side/position of the court may see the evidence.
+After presenting the evidence, the position of the evidence changes to "all."
+Possible positions include def (defense), pro (prosecutor), wit (witness), jud (judge), pos (hidden from everyone), and all (everyone can see the evidence).
 * **allow_iniswap**
     - Toggle allow_iniswap var in this area.
     - Even if iniswap at all is forbidden you can configure all-time allowed iniswaps in *iniswaps.yaml*